mthoren-adi/scipy_proceedings/papers/adi_sdg/adi_scipycon_pynotebook.rst

 Figure :ref:`m2k-noise-bands` below shows four bands of 1mV/:math:`\sqrt{Hz}` noise being generated by one ADALM2000.
 The input vector is 8192 points long at a sample rate of 75ksps, for a bandwidth of 9.1Hz per point.
 Each “band” is 512 points, or 4687Hz wide.

 The rolloff above ~20kHz is the SINC rolloff of the DAC.
-If the DAC is capable of a higher sample rate, the time series data can be upsampled and filtered by an interpolating filter.[4]_
+If the DAC is capable of a higher sample rate, the time series data can be upsampled and filtered by an interpolating filter.
+[4]_

 .. figure:: m2k_noise_bands.png
-   :scale: 25 %
+   :scale: 35 %

    Verifying arbitrary noise generator.
    :label:`m2k-noise-bands`